Choosing a Physical Therapy School

 For example, if your goal is to work with professional athletes, you might decide that you don’t need to spend time and money on a lengthy and expensive physical therapy program.
 You might enroll in a sports therapy degree program, where you will learn how to help athletes with the prevention of injury as well as rehabilitation.

-If you’re interested in learning more about a career in Sports & Rehabilitation Therapy, give us a call at 1 (800) 373-6668 get help with your career options.
+While Fremont University does not offer a Physical Therapy program, we do have a number of other programs to consider.
+If you’re interested in learning more about an education in Sports & Rehabilitation Therapy, give us a call at 1 (800) 373-6668 or simply fill out the form on this page get help with your career options.

 What Is The Acceptance Process When Applying To a PT School?

 When applying to a PT school there are a number of requirements that you might need to meet.
 Each school may have its own set of requirements, thus there may not be one single comprehensive check-list that is the end all list for those who have their heart set on a career in physical therapy.

 As a general guide, below are some of the possible requirements:

 - Find out if there are any course prerequisites.
 According to the American Physical Therapy Association, popular required courses might include: Anatomy, physiology, biology, general chemistry, general physics, statistics, and psychology to name a few.

 - Find out if you need to take any type of examinations to apply to the PT program such as the Graduate Record Examination (GRE), SAT, or ACT.

 - Ask an admissions representative if there are any GPA requirements.
 The minimum GPA can vary by institution.
 According to the PTCAS, the average GPA for accepted PTCAS applicants in 2011-2012 was a 3.52.

 - Browse program requirement to learn if you need to take any type of examinations such as the Graduate Record Examination (GRE), SAT, or ACT.